About the DET

 Tina Argenio has been with the DET since 2014.
 She began as a Program Assistant and was quickly promoted to Program Coordinator.
 Tina currently manages the majority of the DET’s programs, such as UBC Journeymen, 3rd Year Apprentice, 212 Journeymen, Collaborative Leadership, and Foreman Training, just to name a few.
 Tina is originally from Southern California and has lived in Las Vegas since 1996.
 Prior to working with the UBC, she spent fourteen years working for the Las Vegas Valley Water District in their Education and Training Department.
 Tina enjoys spending time outside and cooking with her family.

-ALYSIA ASHLEY, INSTRUCTOR COORDINATOR
+ALYSIA ASHLEY, DESIGN COORDINATOR

 Alysia Ashley joined the Department of Education and Training as the Instructor Support Coordinator as well as the Assistant to the Senior Program Director in 2018.
 With a background in customer service and administrative support, Alysia works with both the DET Instructor Team and DET Office to ensure clear communication and streamlined operations.
 Originally from Pennsylvania, Alysia moved to Las Vegas in 2003.
 Alysia has a great deal of respect and excitement for the mission and vision of the UBC and DET and feels that joining our organization is one of the most impactful decisions of her professional career.